 Leadpages’ interface will feel familiar to many of you who’ve tried out WordPress landing page builders in the past.
 It works with a no-nonsense drag-and-drop interface that divides your website into grids – you can set up a layout of rows and columns and then drag and drop elements into it.

 Adjusting your elements’ width and height is also pretty straightforward and can be done by simply dragging the borders of your text boxes, images, and other elements.
-Take a look at the builder in action:

 If you’ve found the grid system to be a bit restrictive and constantly getting in the way of your inner creative, you’re not alone.
 It seems that Instapages’ developers felt that a more free-form tool is the way to go – and the result is quite stunning.